Sameer280767/sql-challenge/README.md

 >> though first_name, last_name, could potentially be NULL.
 However, for this data set, NOT NULL is used

 Data Analysis
->> One quesry namely queries.sql was written to answer data analysis questions
+>> One query namely queries.sql was written to answer data analysis questions
 >> Results for the 8 queries as below
 > 1. 300,024
 > 2. 36,150